Anik-nath/Swiperjs-Carousel/README.md

 # important .....
-# must install this version.....new version can not found nodule
+# must install this version.....new version can not found module
 npm install swiper@6.8.4

 * import { Swiper, SwiperSlide } from "swiper/react";